likenneth/HR/README.md

 + With `HR/openmmlab`, infer with Swin to get a annotation file like `~/CorrTrack/baselines/data/detections/PoseTrack21_tracktor_bb_thres_0.5_val.json`
     + bbox in format xywh while mmdet gives result in xyxy
     + save to `CorrTrack/baselines/data/detections`
++ Create image annotation with like `CorrTrack/create_image_annotation.py` for CorrTrack
 + With `CorrTrack`, save down tubelets with bounding boxes, in CorrTrack format
     + 1 json for 1 video
     + 1 list element in annotations for one bbox